ibexa/documentation-developer/docs/extending/extending_udw.md

 ### Tabs Config Group

-General configuration for tabs e.g. browse, search, bookmarks etc.
+General configuration for tabs, for example, browse, search, bookmarks and so on.

 |YML</br>React props|Values|Required|Definition|
 |-------------------|------|--------|----------|